Canelo Alvarez full fight video replays

 The loss to Dmitry Bivol

+Canelo put on a masterful performance against Charlo on Saturday night.
+Watch the official highlight video below.

-Come back to Bloody Elbow for full coverage of this weekend’s Canelo Alvarez vs Jermell Charlo bout.
+Check here for our full coverage of this weekend’s Canelo Alvarez vs Jermell Charlo bout.

 About the author